Post Banner Image

 Credit: Antony McAulay/ Shutterstock

-The lowest point in Sweden sits at 8 feet below sea level, and it’s located just outside the city of Kristianstad, set on the banks of Lake Hammarsjon in the southern part of this Scandinavian country.
+The lowest point in Sweden is located just outside the city of Kristianstad, set on the banks of Lake Hammarsjon in the southern part of this Scandinavian country.
 In the 19th century, part of the lake was drained to create a reverse dam called Hammarslundsvallen.
-Since the area is low-lying, its job is to keep water out rather than retain it.
+Since this part of the country is below sea level, the dam’s job is to keep water out rather than retain it.

 However, the dam almost breached in 2002, after which a project was launched to pump water out.
 By 2025, the goal is to have over 6 miles of embankments and six pumping stations to prevent future flooding.
 Still, water plays an important role in the town’s culture and surroundings.
 The Kristiansand Vattenrike Biosphere Reserve extends around 22 miles along the River Helge.
 This wetlands area features nature trails, bird towers, and interpretive centers.